 You also tend to only compare your situation in the Facebook era to how.
 You friends are.
 Doing.
 But compare yourself to someone wrongfully imprisoned or a cancer victim in their teens.
 Sometimes you’re doing alright, gain some perspective on where you actually are in life and who is there for you, evaluate who you are as a person and what you can do to improve your life and others.

 And don’t let your time be wasted.
 Know when other people are wasting it.
+Informing them of that also isn’t the smartest idea, know yourself and just let them know you’ve currently got too much on your plate.

 INT.
 BAR – AFTERNOON